Hasbi-sabah/OctAPI/README.md

 - **Automated File Retrieval for Frameworks** – A new utility streamlines file collection based on framework-specific structures, enhancing compatibility.
 - **Improved File Filtering and Directory Handling** – Directories are now processed in batches to prevent stack overflows.
 - **Updated Welcome Message** – Encourages users to report unsupported frameworks via a dedicated GitHub issue template.

-### v0.4.1 - 2025-03-10
-- **Postman Export Grouping**: Routes are now grouped into subfolders based on their basepath instead of all being placed in the root folder, making API organization clearer.

 ---